bevacqua/workshopper-wat/readme.md

 }
 ```

-During verification, `workshopper-wat` will make a request against their server, using the port that was passed as `process.argv[2]`, and let you verify the output.
+During verification, `workshopper-wat` will make a request against their server, using the port that was passed as `process.env.PORT`, and let you verify the output.

 When the exercise is solved, rather than display the reference `solution.js` file like [workshopper-exercise][1] does, `workshopper-wat` renders `solution.md` following the same rules that are commonly used for `problem.md`.
 That means there's support for `solution.en.md`, `solution.en.txt`, and all that stuff.